Ask Yourself – Can We Go It Alone?

 - If we decide to buy another home at some point in the future, we will consider purchasing with cash.

-Section #5.
-Spending and Giving
+Section 7.
+Spending

 - We will track our spending every month to ensure appropriate use of our resources.